LSUHSC-CAIPP-Core-B/DeathScope/README.md

 - optional pyroptosis reassignment maps
 - per-image and aggregated kinetics CSV files
 - overlay PNGs for visual inspection

-## Release Guidance

-Before public submission or publication, confirm the following:

-- replace placeholder URLs and DOIs in the availability documents with final archival links
-- move large raw datasets and final trained weights to an archival host such as Zenodo, Figshare, or institutional infrastructure if GitHub storage is not the final destination
-- ensure the manuscript's reported model checkpoints, figure-generation scripts, and accession links match the tagged release

 ## Limitations